Blue willow patterns identified

 Blue Willow China Collecting Guide [History & Values]

+Its classic components are a weeping willow, pagoda-like structures, three men on a quaint bridge, and a pair of swallows, and the usual colour scheme is blue on white, though there are variants.
 Our traditional chinoiserie pattern is now available on a contemporary mug shape, Acorn.Developed by Thomas Turner in 1779, the Blue Willow pattern eventually became a classic fixture on many tables around the world.
 Beautiful Blue Willow dinnerware made by Churchill in England - dinner plates, salad plates, bread plates, bowls, tea cups, and a variety of serving pieces - available for individual purchase.
-The term Willow is applied in a general way to many of the copies of the blue-and-white porcelain imported into England from China during the last half of the eighteenth century, Since the improvement of British pottery the trade with China naturally ceased.
 The early period is characterized by china that seeks to imitate the Chinese porcelain design of this era.

 The Blue Willow China Story: History, Pattern & Value